20th Century Studios: Disney era

-Television
+Television division

 20th Television is the television production division of 20th Century Studios.
-20th Century Fox Television was the studio's television production division, along with Fox 21 Television Studios until they were renamed 20th Television and Touchstone Television (who later absorbed by 20th TV and spun off by Searchlight Television in December 2020) respectively in 2020.
-20th Television was also the studio's television syndication division until it was folded into Disney-ABC Domestic Television in 2020.
+It was known as 20th Century Fox Television until it adopted the 20th Television name in 2020.
+The 20th Television name was already in use prior to 2020, as the original 20th Television was the studio's television syndication division until it was folded into Disney-ABC Domestic Television in 2020.

 During the mid-1950s, feature films were released to television in the hope that they would broaden sponsorship and help the distribution of network programs.
-Blocks of one-hour programming of feature films to national sponsors on 128 stations were organized by Twentieth Century Fox and National Telefilm Associates.
-Twentieth Century Fox received 50% interest in the NTA Film Network after it sold its library to National Telefilm Associates.
+Blocks of one-hour programming of feature films to national sponsors on 128 stations were organized by 20th Century Fox and National Telefilm Associates.
+20th Century Fox received 50% interest in the NTA Film Network after it sold its library to National Telefilm Associates.
 This gave 90 minutes of cleared time a week and syndicated feature films (under the package title "Premiere Performance") to 110 non-interconnected stations for sale to national sponsors.